joshualang/tmux/README.md

 # tmux

 ## tpm
-install packages `C-b I` make sure this is a capital I
+install packages `C-Space I` make sure this is a capital I